octomix/josson/README.md

                           \                                                                     /
                            ""->split()->[""->calc(?)]->[$D->round()]->[$I]->join()->""->concat()

-37. Function parameter can be a value node of parent.
+38. All function parameters can refer to a child node of the step.

         josson.getNode("items@.repeat(concat('[',brand,'] ',name,'\n'), qty).@join()")
         ==>